How To Plan A Course Outline

-With Xtensio, you can easily generate your lesson plans tailored to your course objective and learning outcomes.
+With Xtensio, you can easily generate your create lesson plans tailored to your course objective and learning outcomes.
 Loop in colleagues and department heads to create an effective, ongoing course outline.
-You can work hand-in-hand with colleagues on a live doc, leave feedback, and share a link so students are updated on the lesson plan and objectives throughout the course.
+You can work hand-in-hand with colleagues, group projects, on a live doc, leave feedback, demonstrate knowledge about the course, and share a link so students are updated on the lesson plan and objectives throughout the course.

 Successful courses require careful planning and continual revision.
-Take time to really think about your course objectives before beginning to put together your lesson plan.
+Take time to really think about your course objectives before beginning to put together your weekly lesson plans.